fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

 The injector is configured with the following logic:

-- If either label or annotation is disabled, the pod is not injected
+- If either label or annotation is disabled, the pod isn't injected
-- If pod annotation is enabled but the namespace label is not present, the pod is not injected
+- If pod annotation is enabled but the namespace label isn't present, the pod isn't injected
 - If neither label nor annotation is set, the pod is injected if the namespace is listed under `.spec.sidecar.enableNamespacesByDefault`.
-This is not enabled by default, so generally this means the pod is not injected.
+This isn't enabled by default, so this means the pod isn't injected.

 ## Prerequisites